What is a Bauhaus lamp?

 Function

-Balanced illumination with practical control of glare and diffusion.
+Balanced illumination with controlled glare and diffusion.

 Material